benjaminweymouth/Proof-of-Authority-Blockchain-Project/README.md

 # Blockchain-Work: Industry Analysis and Coding Project

 This repo features two sections: the first is a case study of a Canadian blockchain firm, and the second is a coding example demonstrating proficiency in a blockchin using Proof of Authority.

-Here are the links to the two sections
+Here are the links to the two sections:

 Section one, Case Study:  [Case Study and Industry Analysis](https://github.com/benjaminweymouth/Blockchain-Work/tree/main/Blockchain%20Case%20Study
 ) <br> <br>